Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 - OverlayTypes now read and use `ZAdjust` if specified in their `artmd.ini` entry.
 - Setting `[AudioVisual]` -> `ColorAddUse8BitRGB` to true makes game treat values from `[ColorAdd]` as 8-bit RGB (0-255) instead of RGB565 (0-31 for red & blue, 0-63 for green).
 This works for `LaserTargetColor`, `IronCurtainColor`, `BerserkColor` and `ForceShieldColor`.
 - Weapons with `AA=true` Projectile can now correctly fire at air units when both firer and target are over a bridge.
 - Units are now unable to kick out from a factory that is in construction process, and will not always stuck in the factory.
-If the unit is not able to kick out from the factory, the unit will be removed and the cost will be given back to its house.
 - Fixed disguised units not using the correct palette if target has custom palette.
 - Building upgrades now consistently use building's `PowerUpN` animation settings corresponding to the upgrade's `PowersUpToLevel` where possible.
 - Subterranean units are no longer allowed to perform deploy functions like firing weapons or `IsSimpleDeployer` while burrowed or burrowing, they will instead emerge first like they do for transport unloading.